- A complete list of University of Alberta deadlines is available in the University Calendar.

 - Applicants who have not previously attended UAlberta can apply for multiple programs on one application and therefore can apply for both Edmonton and Camrose on the same application form, indicating which is their first and second choice.

 Admission requirements are outlined below as well as in the General Admission Requirements and Faculty of Nursing sections of the University Calendar.
 Students are responsible for the completeness and accuracy of their registrations and for completion of the specified program requirements.

 Early or conditional offers of admission may be granted to early applicants who meet eligibility requirements (refer to the Admission Decision Process section of the University Calendar).

 - A baccalaureate degree from a recognized academic institution.
 If your degree is from an international institution and you have questions about the recognition of your degree at the University of Alberta, please contact International Admissions in the Office of the Registrar at (780) 492-3113 or use the online form http://admissions.ualberta.ca/contact.

-- An Admission Grade Point Average (AGPA) of at least 3.0 or equivalent.
-Please refer to the Transfer from a Postsecondary Institution section of the University Calendar
+- An Admission GPA (AGPA) of at least 3.0 or equivalent.
+Please refer to Transfer from a Postsecondary Institutions.

 High school subject requirements do not apply for this program.

 Students who have not completed a minimum of six full years of education in English in Canada or the equivalent in another country where English is the principal language are required to demonstrate written and spoken English proficiency according to the UAlberta's English Language Proficiency and Spoken English requirements.
 For more information consult the Spoken English Requirement section of the University Calendar.
 For questions about these requirements, please contact International Admissions in the Office of the Registrar at (780) 492-1100 or email@example.com.